 Disaster Preparedness and Disability Insurance

-Beyond natural disasters (which are top of mind this week with recent earthquakes in California and Chile and the deadly mudslide in Washington), there are tons of personal disasters – motor vehicle accidents, cancer diagnoses, strokes and heart attacks to name a few.
-None of these are covered by workers’ compensation and employer-sponsored long-term disability is unusually terribly inadequate.
+Beyond natural disasters, there are tons of personal disasters – cancer diagnoses, strokes and heart attacks to name a few.
+None of these are covered by workers’ compensation, and employer-sponsored long-term disability often doesn’t provide enough coverage.

 With these facts in mind, here’s a quick list to share with your clients: